yildirimadiguzel/productivity-trends-analysis/README.md

   - Total commits, files changed, additions, and deletions
   - Years of experience in the repository
   - Active contribution periods
+- Internal engineering metrics from platforms such as Jira (issue tracking), GitHub/GitLab (code commits, pull requests, and code review times), and CI/CD pipelines
+- Industry benchmarks from public datasets like the GitHub Octoverse Report

 ### Data Collection